 When using soybean oil-based repellent, reapply the product if you are outdoors for longer than 1.5 hours, or if you start being bitten by mosquitoes.

-Picaridin is a product developed by Bayer.
-It has been widely used in Europe and Australia.
+Picaridin is a product widely used in Europe and Australia.
 Its effectiveness is comparable to DEET, but does not last as long and will need to reapplied.
 It is odorless and does not irritate skin.
 It is also effective against other insects like fleas or ticks.

 Choose a repellent that you will use every time and that will give you enough protection for the amount of time you will be outdoors.
 If you are worried about using DEET, talk to your healthcare provider for advice—and enjoy a bug-free summer.

 Centers for Disease Control and Prevention

 Public Health Agency of Canada